 The program description below is for the 2015-16 competition for which the application deadline has passed.
-Pending renewal of funding, information on the 2016-17 ACLS Digital Extension Grants program will be provided on the website in summer 2016.
+Pending renewal of funding, information on the 2016-17 ACLS Digital Extension Grants program will be provided on the website in late October 2016.

 - Amount (total grant amount): up to $150,000